 Welcome to Critical Early Years, I have created this blog as a space to address critical, contemporary issues in Early Childhood Education and Care.
-My site will cover a range of topics close to my heart, with a particular focus on addressing the implications of gender roles and other inequalities in the formative years.
+My site will cover a range of topics close to my heart, with a particular focus on addressing the inequalities in the formative years.

-Explore the site, read my blog and subscribe to keep updated.
+Explore the site, read my blog and follow me on Twitter to keep updated.
 I hope Critical Early Years will inspire, provoke, ignite your interests and encourage you to reflect on your practice.

-Currently studying LGBT+ inequalities in early years practice as a Postgraduate Research Student at the University of the West of Scotland, Shaddai received an MSc with Merit in Social Science Research Methods (Sociology) from the University of Bristol.
+Shaddai is a lecturer in Early Education & Childhood Practice at Perth College UHI.
+He is also currently studying LGBT+ inequalities in early years practice as a postgraduate research student at the University of the West of Scotland, Shaddai received an MSc with Merit in Social Science Research Methods (Sociology) from the University of Bristol.
 His undergraduate degree is a First Class BA (Hons) Education: Early Years from Bath Spa University.

-He is also part of the Steering Group for the ESRC funded study ‘Gender Diversification in Early Years Education’.
-The group acts as a forum for overseeing the progress of the project, is a space to reflect on how far the project is meeting it’s aims, and will support plan the training and dissemination phase of the project.
+He was formerly part of the steering group for the ESRC funded study ‘Gender Diversification in Early Years Education’.
+The group acted as a forum for overseeing the progress of the project, was a space to reflect on how far the project was meeting its aims and supported planning the training and dissemination phase of the project.

-Shaddai is also part of the MITEY Campaign which aims to celebrate, support and increase the numbers of, men working in early childhood education in the UK.
-It’s a virtual resource which aims to connect like-minded individuals and organisations doing their best to make Britain’s early years education workforce more gender-diverse
+Shaddai is also part of the steering group for the MITEY campaign which aims to celebrate, support and increase the numbers of, men working in early childhood education in the UK.
+It is a virtual resource which aims to connect like-minded individuals and organisations doing their best to make Britain’s early years education workforce more gender-diverse.

 Shaddai also co-convenes the Scottish Educational Research Association (SERA) Early Years Network.